Updated: Oct 24

 Marketing and advertising in the Cannabis industry is tough.

-For example, if a platform like Amazon suspects you’re selling or promoting a product even remotely related to Cannabis on their platform, you risk having your listing taken down and your seller account suspended.
+For example, if a platform like Amazon suspects that you’re selling or promoting a product even remotely related to Cannabis on their platform, you risk having your listing taken down and your seller account suspended.

 What Do Public Relations Do For A Cannabis Business?